taskcluster/docker-worker-deploy/README.md

 ```

 Maybe this has already run (see the `Vagrantfile` inside the
-`workers/docker-worker` directory of the taskcluster monorepo, but if you had
+`workers/docker-worker` directory of the taskcluster monorepo) but if you had
 any failures, you might need to run it again:

 ```